.cloud: Specifications

 There are no limits to the number of .cloud domain names a person can register, and anyone can register one without any restrictions.
-In fact, it is not necessary to have a Cloud service to register a .cloud domain.
-Furthermore, the registration process is real-time and does not require any documentation, following the same procedure as for other extensions.
+It is not necessary to have a Cloud service to register a .cloud domain.
+To register the domain name, the registrant must provide registrant contact information to Aruba, however the registrant may opt in to Whois privacy.